Ribbonlength of families of folded ribbon knots: Ribbonlength of torus knots

 \section{Ribbonlength of $(p,q)$ torus knots}

 In this section we give a new construction for a folded ribbon $(p,q)$ torus knot and use this to find its folded ribbonlength.
-It turns out that this construction gives a sub-linear upper bound on folded ribbonlength in terms of crossing number.
+It turns out that this construction gives a sub-linear upper bound on folded ribbonlength in terms of crossing number for torus knots with $p\geq q>2$, and a linear upper bound for $(p,2)$ torus knots.

 Previous constructions of $(p,q)$ torus knots \cite{DeM, KMRT, Tian} used in folded ribbonlength computations have all assumed that $p\leq q$; that the number of wraps around the meridian is greater than the number of turns around the longitude.
 In this section, we will assume the reverse: $p\geq q$.
 In other words, we will assume that the number of turns around the longitude is greater than the number of wraps around the meridian.
 Topologically, there is no difference between these cases, since we know that the $(p,q)$ torus knot is equivalent to the $(q,p)$ torus knot~\cite{Adams}.
 However, we shall see that the different geometry of these torus knots gives different bounds on folded ribbonlength.